MaruvkaLab/Lynch_Vaccine/README.md

    - Perform all steps of the statistical analysis described in the study.
 4. all scripts that represent an R analysis should be easily run on a standard desktop computer.
 5. Tested on a Lenovo e15 with 16Gb of RAM and a 11th Gen Intel Core i7-1165G7 2.80GHz
-6.
-## Dependencies
-- follow the instruction in the dependencies file

 ## Authors
 - Hagay Ladany